meltano/meltano-codespace-ready/README.md

 Click "Open on Codespaces"

 ## Step 2 ##
 Once in Codespaces, notice the little Dragon on the lefthandside.
-That's a useful extension called ...

-Click on it, right now your project is empty, so let us get started!

-The first step is to init a project by running in the integrated terminal:

-`mkdir meltano_project; cd meltano_project`

-`meltano init .`
+`./meltano_tut init`

+This runs a wrapped "meltano init", adding demo data to have fun with.

 ## Step 3 ##

-meltano add extractor tap-carbon-intensity
+meltano add extractor tap-csv

 plugins:
   extractors: